-- Bake in a 250F oven for 6 hours, uncovered, basting with the flavorful pan juices once every couple hours.
-Pull it from the oven and let it cool a bit. ( Alternatively, if using a slow cooker, cook for 4-5 hours on high, or 7 hours on low, adding a 1/4 cup water to the bottom first)
+- Bake in a 250F oven for 6 hours, uncovered, basting with the flavorful pan juices once every couple of hours.
+Pull it from the oven and let it cool a bit. ( Alternatively, if using a slow cooker, cook for 4-5 hours on high or 7 hours on low, adding a 1/4 cup of water to the bottom first)

 - Shred the pork with two forks.
 Mix in the vinegar.
 Keep warm in the oven, slow cooker, or refrigerate, and reheat before serving.

-- To make the slaw, mix all the ingredients in a medium bowl, and let stand a few minutes before serving, to allow flavors to meld.
+- Make the slaw- mix all the ingredients in a medium bowl, and let stand a few minutes before serving to allow flavors to meld.

-- To make the spicy ailoi, mix mayo, sriracha and vinegar in a small bowl.
+- Make the spicy aioli- mix mayo, sriracha and vinegar in a small bowl.

 - Toast tortillas in a toaster oven, or “grill” directly over a gas flame over the stove until warm.

-- Place a little spicy aioli sauce on the tortilla, top with pulled pork and slaw.
-Garnish with an avocado slice ( optional) and fresh cilantro and lime wedges.
+- Assemble!
+Place a little spicy aioli sauce on the tortilla, top with pulled pork and slaw.
+Garnish with an avocado slice (optional) and fresh cilantro and lime wedges.

 - To make Five Spice from scratch, toast all whole spices, then grind, add to ground spices.